 And don't miss the wild Hollywood angle -- when the Truman White House censored the first major movie about The Bomb, from MGM, and even got the actor playing Truman fired!
-Atomic Cover-Up also charts my own visits to Hiroshima and Nagasaki and latest news and views right up to this summer.
+It's the subject of my current e-book Hollywood Bomb

 thank you for posting this and sharing, heartbreaking to watch. the guilty always try to hide their actions.
 It is clear why they hid this from the world.